 Rule 4.A.5 addresses the Volley Serve.
 This is the rule change we will be discussing, which will forbid applying spin to the ball PRIOR to striking it for the serve.

 A pickleball pre-spun serve refers to the action of applying spin to the ball with your fingers or hand rotation, prior to striking a volley serve.
-Players might pinch the ball, putting excessive spin on it before striking with the pickleball paddle.
+Players might pinch the ball, putting excessive spin on it before striking with it their pro-grade pickleball paddles.